khanhnhan1512/Final-Project-DS-Programming/README.md

   - With outliers: we use `IQR` to detect and remove outliers if necessary.
   - For incorrect values: we will remove artist's name or track's name that contains special characters.
 - We divide the dataset into 2 parts: `numerical data` and `categorical data`.
   - For `numerical` data: we will observe the distribution of each column and their descriptive statistics.
-We also check if there is any missing value in these columns.
+Then we will check if there is any missing value in these columns.
   - For `categorical` data: we will also observe the distribution of values in these columns.
 We also check if there is any missing value in these columns.
 - Finally, we will check the `correlation` between columns in the dataset to see if there is any relationship between them.
 We will use `heatmap` to visualize the correlation matrix.
 For more details, we also use `joint plot` and `scatter plot` to visualize the relationship between 2 most correlated columns.
 - In this project, our group use many different kinds of chart for visualization to get insights about the dataset: `bar chart`, `histogram`, `KDE plot`, `box plot`, `scatter plot`, `joint plot`, `3D plot`, `pie chart`, `line chart`,...